APSIS-ANALYSIS/PERIGEE/examples/cmm/README.md

 * `-fl_density` and `-fl-mu` defines the fluid density and viscosity.
 Notice that the fluid density set in the preprocessor does not affect the analysis solver's definition.
 * `-wall_density`, `-wall_poisson`, and `-wall_kappa` defines the wall density, Poisson's ratio, and the shear correction factor.
 We assume they are uniform in the wall.
 * `-nqp_tet` and `-nqp_tri` defines the number of volume and surface quadrature points.
 Note that if you use quadratic mesh, be sure to set them to be `29` and `13`, respectively, otherwise the code will be killed.
-* There are several parameters that define the inflow information.
-The arugment `-inflow_file` specifies the inflow fourier series, with default value `inflow_fourier_series.txt`.
+* `-inflow_file` specifies the inflow in terms of fourier series, with the default value `inflow_fourier_series.txt`.
 If this file is placed in the job folder and has correct format, the code will load it to generate a (pulsatile) inflow profile.
 Otherwise, the code will set the initial flow rate to be zero and increase the flow rate with respect to time untill reaching a target flow rate value.
 The linear incremental rate and the target flow rate can be controlled by `-inflow_thd_time` and `-inflow_tgt_rate`.
 * `-lpn_file` defines the LPN data for the outlets.
 Therefore, one should place the file in the job folder, and the default name for the file is `lpn_rcr_input.txt`.

 ## Wall prestress generation